sojoe02/bat_backend/README.md

 Part 2:
 A data grapper(C++), that graps data from a USBDUX device, and places it in a cirular buffer.
 The user can take snapshots of the buffer via a named pipe.

+This is the 'malte' branch, to push changes made on this branch use: git push <remote origin> malte

 Author: Soeren V. Joergensen, svjo@mmmi.sdu.dk
 Organization: MMMI, University of Sourthern Denmark.